Polkorabjaroslav/Digital-electronics-2/Project/README.md

 ### Joy-stick <div id="joy-stick"/>

-In case of joy-stick we got two analogs outputs.
-First one is X-axis and the second one is Y-axis.
+In case of a joy-stick, we have two analog outputs.
+The first one is the X-axis and the second one is the Y-axis.
 These two axis are created by potentiometers inside the joystick.

 * Joy-stick:
 <p align="center">